 The high red-and-white warehouse is a recognisable landmark that can be seen far from along the Roeselare Port highway E403.
 The area of the new automated warehouse is 10,000 square metres, and it is a staggering 43 metres high.

-We asked Rogier Verkarre, Supply Chain and ICT Director at Paulig Snacks, for more details about this dazzling warehouse innovation and his work.
+We asked Rogier Verkarre, Paulig Group Logistics Director, for more details about this dazzling warehouse innovation and his work.

 What is a typical working day like for you?

 “I arrive at the office at 8 a.m. and drink a cup of coffee.
 After that, every day is unique, I don’t have a typical day at work.
-Generally, I spend about half of my time at work meeting people – helping, coaching, managing and discussing the further development of the operations of the supply chain management department.
-The rest of the time I spend working with the management team of our unit.
-I’m also supporting Paulig Group’s sourcing and working on special projects.
-In addition, I travel quite often – approximately once or twice a month.”
+Generally, I spend about half of my time at work meeting people – helping, coaching, managing and discussing the further development of the logistics operations.
+The rest of the time I spend working with the Supply Chain management team and working on special projects.
+In addition, I travel quite often to meet the rest of the teams – approximately twice a month.”

 “If I have time, I circle around the warehouses and factory areas and talk to people.
 This helps me understand what is happening on the shop floor and how the operations could be developed.”